Essential Metal Knowledge

 Understanding External FF&E Industry Terms

-This is intended as a brief guide to the correct products and FF and E terms used in external landscaping and outdoor furniture.
+FF and E Terms stand for furniture, fixtures and equipment, this article is intended as a brief guide to the correct FF and E terms used in external landscaping and outdoor furniture.
 Hopefully, it will help avoid confusion when specifying or manufacturing different elements and may even be a source of inspiration for future projects.

 Raised Planter Edging

 Where is it used?
-Raised planter edging is the term used to describe the key structural component for planters and are commonly used at rooftop level as part of roof gardens or at ground level in urban landscaping projects.
+Raised planter edging is the term used to describe the key structural component for planters and is commonly used at the rooftop level as part of roof gardens or at ground level in urban landscaping projects.

 Also known as…Planter Edging, Planters, Corten Edging, Steel Edging